tarantool/tarantool-internals/source/box_protocol.rst

 HEARTBEATS
 ~~~~~~~~~~

-Frequently a master sends a :ref:`heartbeat <heartbeat>` message to a replica.
+Frequently a master sends a :ref:`heartbeat <community:heartbeat>` message to a replica.
 For example, if there is a replica with id = 2,
 and a timestamp with a moment in 2020, a master might send this: